 However, if the thought of being outdoors and getting wet doesn’t really appeal to you, why not battle it out indoors instead with the best Nerf guns.
 Or if action isn’t your thing, then the best board games or the best Lego sets might be more up your street.

-Best water guns & Super Soakers 2022: the list
+Best water guns and Super Soakers 2023: the list

 Sending a steady stream of water up to a satisfactory eight metres or so, this blaster should form the basis of your aqua unleashing arsenal.
 The pump action gets the flow in motion and with a generous two-litre capacity, targets will get wetter than the average washing machine rinse cycle.